 - Complete the M.A.
 Psychology-Counseling Program Application

 To be considered for admission into the M.A. in Psychology - Counseling candidates should have a preferred minimum undergraduate GPA of 3.0 or higher OR a preferred 3.0 in the last 60 hours attempted.
-Candidates must also meet the preferred minimum GRE score of 290 combined Verbal and Quantitative OR a 3.5 in Writing.
+Candidates must also meet the preferred minimum GRE score of 290 combined Verbal and Quantitative and a 3.5 in Writing.

 - Applied behavior analysis

 - Providing counseling and psychotherapy in inpatient, outpatient, partial hospitalization settings, and community agencies

 - Mental health administration for agencies and group practices